pybricks/pybricks.github.io/_pages/install/running-programs.md

 To uninstall, click the ⋮ menu in the top and click *Uninstall*.
 Note that this only removes the app from your computer.
-To restore the original firmware on the hub, see the next section.